liblava/liblava/docs/README.md

 ## Demo

-You can find the demonstration projects in the `liblava-demo` folder.
+You can find the demonstration projects in the `liblava-demo/` folder.

 <br />